The Limits of Excel for Contract Management

 Contract Management Software to the Rescue

-Fortunately, contract management software can address all of the problems associated with spreadsheets.
+Fortunately, contract management software can address all of the problems associated with using spreadsheets like Excel for contract management.
 Contract management software provides critical alerts, flags revenue opportunities, minimizes labor, keeps data always up-to-date, and offers fail-safes to prevent human error.
 And contract management software is ideally suited to the cloud.